chef/chef-web-docs/chef_master/source/chef_license_accept.rst

 Chef Infra Server
 -----------------------------------------------------
-When installed as a system package users accept the license with the ctl command, E.G. ``chef-server-ctl reconfigure --chef-license=accept``.
+When installed as a system package, users accept the license with the ctl command, e.g. ``chef-server-ctl reconfigure --chef-license=accept``.
 Acceptance can also be set in the configuration file ``chef-server.rb`` as ``chef_license "accept"``.

 Chef Infra Server is also distributed as a Habitat package and ran using the Habitat supervisor.
 In this mode, users accept the license by setting the correct Habitat configuration values.
 The key is ``chef_license.acceptance``.